How to dry Garlic

 It is edible right out of the ground; therefore, it does not need to be cured for immediate use.
 But if you want it to stay fresh in the pantry for a good while, then you have to take it through the process of curing—essentially just letting it dry.

-Curing is a crucial step for successful garlic storage and ensuring optimal flavour.
+Curing is a crucial step for successful garlic storage and ensuring optimal flavor.
 Finding the ideal conditions for curing can also be challenging.
 This is a two-week process in warm and dry climates; however, in rainy or humid weather, it may extend to two months.
-During this period, the garlic’s flavour will continue to mellow and improve, preparing it for storage.
+During this period, the garlic’s flavor will continue to mellow and improve, preparing it for storage.

-Garlic stops growing when the soil temperature reaches 90°F. So, If you are experiencing a hot, early summer, your garlic may mature more quickly, but the bulbs having smaller size. but also keep in mind that Larger bulbs with bigger cloves generally require more time to cure.
+Garlic stops growing when the soil temperature reaches 90°F. So, If you are experiencing a hot, early summer, your garlic may mature more quickly, but have smaller size bulb.
+While larger bulbs with bigger cloves generally require more time to cure.

 After harvesting the garlic, you must put them out one by one on an elevated surface, such as large table or shelving Rack, where it can acquire filtered or indirect light.
 This could be under a tree, on a covered porch, or in a well-ventilated area.
 There is no need to clean dirt now -you’ll tidy them up when you trim them.

-If you don’t have a table to spare, you can make it yourself by using 1×6 planks (or fence boards) laid across two sawhorses.
+If you don’t have a spare table, you can make it yourself by using 1×6 planks (or fence boards) laid across two sawhorses.
 But if you want to do something a bit more permanent, you can build a large frame out of size (1×3 lumber), stretch and staple hardware cloth or chicken wire across it, and then set it up on sawhorses or cinder blocks.

 How to Know When Garlic Is Fully Cured